15 Best Cheap Places to Travel in May

 4. New Orleans, Louisiana

-May is one of your last chances to visit the "Big Easy" before the city becomes infamously muggy for the summer, and fortunately, it's also less expensive than other times during high season.
+May is one of your last chances to visit the "Big Easy" before the city becomes infamously muggy for the summer, and fortunately, it's also one of the cheapest times to visit New Orleans.
 Your best bet is to plan your trip to New Orleans during the week, if you're looking to save some money.
 Expect warm days, breezy nights, and plenty of Creole culture.

 Exploring the French Quarter is the highlight for most tourists who visit New Orleans.
 This historic district brims with French-inspired architecture and heritage buildings, the city's top restaurants, art galleries, and souvenir shops.
 Bourbon Street buzzes with the sounds of live music all day and all night long.